We were so lucky to meet this ‘Travelling Couple’ who became a ‘Travelling Family’.

 Dos and don’ts of travelling with kids?

-Have medical help nearby and register with your consular office at the country you are visiting.
+Have medical help nearby and register with your consular office in the country you are visiting.

 Get kids excited about a destination by showing them videos.